kazuto-abe/CS2020/unit1.md

 ### Justisification of the solution
-***Here we will write the design statement: what will do, how, by when***
+***Here we will write the design statement: what will do, how, by when*** we want to create a text based applicatgion that runs on a computer, which provides the functionality for the hardware store.
+The app should provide action such as record of puchases, categorization of items, record of inventory, calculation of totals, billing.
+We will develop this applicatiopn because it is  the software we are using in class at the moment.
+In comparison to C++ or C, pyuthon has a learn and simple programming syntax.
 ## Criteria B: Design

 ![](https://github.com/kazuto-abe/CS2020/blob/master/Computer%20science_software%20organization.001.jpeg?raw=true)